 Here’s what you can expect your living expenses to be based on the type of student accommodation you choose-

-Here is a list of top Canadian universities to consider when pursuing a master's degree in Canada.
+Here is a list of top universities to consider when pursuing a master’s degree.

 University of Toronto (U of T)